top of page

 In the meantime, we will crack on with other separate items, working around existing function bookings and the Crows Central schedule, including:

-Re-pin & paint the timber ceiling to modernise and lighten up the main room (see some before/after mock-up images below)
+• Re-pin & paint the timber ceiling to modernise and lighten up the main room.

 The Committee has also appointed former ARC Captain & Mechanical Engineer, Joyce Dilettoso, to the Building Sub-Committee, joining Alex, Chris, Nath & myself.